yanyongyu/githubkit/docs/index.md

 !!! warning

     githubkit recommends using a python dependency manager (like poetry / pdm / uv) to lock the version of githubkit to avoid unexpected changes.

+## Reporting Issues

+If you encounter any issues (including schema errors), please report them on the [GitHub issue tracker](https://github.com/yanyongyu/githubkit/issues).